Evaluating Counterfactual Strategic Reasoning in Large Language Models: Introduction

-In this paper, we evaluate LLMs in structured games rather than open-ended strategic environments, enabling controlled and well-defined assessment of their behaviors and strategic capabilities.
+We opt for evaluating LLMs in structured games rather than open-ended strategic environments, enabling controlled and well-defined assessment of their behaviors and strategic capabilities.
 This setup allows us to introduce counterfactual scenarios that modify standard game parameters to test cognitive flexibility.
-Performance deviations under these altered conditions reveal potential reasoning rigidity: LLMs may rely on memorized strategies from pre-training yet struggle when familiar structures are redefined.
-To this end, we propose a simple and adaptable evaluation framework based on counterfactual game pairs to distinguish genuine reasoning from mere memorization.
+Performance deviations under such altered conditions reveal potential reasoning rigidity: LLMs may rely on canonical game-template behavior from pre-training yet struggle when familiar structures are redefined.
+We thus propose a simple and adaptable evaluation framework based on counterfactual game pairs to diagnose behavioral evidence of incentive-sensitive adaptation rather than canonical game-template behavior.

 To capture distinct failure modes, we focus on two complementary game settings: Rock--Paper--Scissors (RPS), which probes stochasticity and exploitable patterns, and the Prisoner’s Dilemma (PD), which probes cooperation under conflicting incentives.
 In our setup, RPS tests whether LLMs avoid predictable biases in adversarial play, while PD tests whether they adapt between defection and cooperation under repeated interaction.